pgEdge/pgedge-helm/docs/configuration.md

 If you override a list in the `clusterSpec` for a node, you must include all required elements in that list, pulling from the values file example, and using `helm template` to verify your configuration.

-For more information on configuring CloudNativePG, be sure to reference their documentation at https://cloudnative-pg.io/docs/
+For more information about configuring CloudNativePG, see the [CloudNativePG documentation](https://cloudnative-pg.io/docs/).

 ## Spock configuration